 In the learning and development industry, the term authoring tool refers to the software used to build online courses.
 Good microlearning platforms offer rapid authoring tools which simplify the traditionally complicated processes into a slick, efficient software.
 Elaborate templates have been introduced, as well as shorter lessons, allowing for more effective company training.
 Authoring tools, and microlearning, are particularly useful for big companies as updated information will have a 100% reach to all employees.

 Many companies cannot afford the luxury of putting enough time aside for effective corporate training for employees, often resulting in them lacking in essential skills needed for optimal company success/ Microlearning platforms provide an on-the-job training experience, meaning that employees can learn from modules in their own time, whilst working full productive hours, as well as being able to conveniently refer back to training material when desired.

 Want to know more about succeeding with microlearning?

 If you’re fed up of dealing with complex authoring practices and ineffective learning, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.